On large-scale dynamos with stable stratification and the application to stellar radiative zones: Helicity Generation and Catastrophic Quenching

 The crucial coefficient in the MSC effect, $\eta_{yx}=-\delta^{(W)}+\frac{1}{2}(\kappa^{(W)}-\beta^{(D)}+\kappa^{(D)})$, has contributions from each of these terms.
 It is straightforward to show that $\int \mathcal{E}^{\mathrm{SC}}\cdot \textbf{B} dV=0$, with each term independently having a null contribution.
 Consider the term proportional to $\kappa^{(W)}$:

-where the divergence free condition has been used, $\frac{\partial B_i}{\partial x_i}=0$.
+where the divergence free condition has been used, $\frac{\partial B_i}{\partial x_i}=0$, and we have assumed either periodic boundary conditions or that fields vanish sufficiently fast outside a finite region.
+Closed boundary conditions could in principle have a non-zero contribution \citep{brandenburg2005BC_helicityflux}.
 The calculation for every other term is similar.
 As a result, the MSC effect, driven by non-helical magnetic fluctuations, generates non-helical large-scale magnetic fields and is not affected by the helicity constraints usually used to argue for the inevitability of catastrophic quenching at high $Rm$.